Jack Ward Memorial Heritage Centre

 Cut from the ancient rock of St. John’s iconic Signal Hill, the Johnson Geo Centre takes you deep underground to experience the story of our earth and beyond.
 Passionate about all things science, expect the unexpected as the staff dazzle you with experiments, tours, and hands-on fun.
 While here, be

-K’Taqmkuk Mi’Kmaw Historical Museum
+K’Taqmkuk Mi’Kmaq Historical Museum

-St. George’s Indian Band Council Inc. The community of St. George’s is an area rich in Mi’kmaw history.
+St. George’s Indian Band Council Inc. The community of St. George’s is an area rich in Mi’kmaq history.
 Earliest occupation of the area is uncertain, however the area known as “Seal Rocks” which is now a part of the community of St. George’s, is well documented as being the largest

 Kent Cottage, at Landfall